-Notes: This analysis overrules previous thinking about Dixio being the same as Dictim, which promted much fretting about the locations of ND names.
+Notes: Richmond & Crawford reckoned that this was part of a composite name Dixolugunduno.
+See below for scan of the names Dixio lugunduno, Dixiolugunduno and Dixiolugundino actually in the three manuscripts, combined into a single image with an accurate representation of the original spaces inside names and the full stops that occur between many names but rows of dots to show whether a name was broken over two lines.
+This analysis overrules previous thinking about Dixio being the same as Dictim, which promted much fretting about the locations of ND names.
 Rejected candidates include Deighton in North Yorkshire, which was Dictune (‘ditch settlement’) in Domesday Book.
 Also the largest hill fort in Britain (actually more like a a walled country estate than a military fortress) at Stanwick St John, NZ1812, near the famous Scotch Corner road junction, which has been suggested as the home of Queen Cartimandua.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.